1 day chart

 Via the Roku platform and its wide range of products (i.e. both software and hardware), Roku offers users access to popular streaming platforms such as Apple TV+, Netflix, Hulu, Prime Video, Disney+ and Spotify, while still offering free TV shows and access to local channels.

-This TV streaming platform operator and maker of streaming devices is currently headquartered in San Jose, California.
+This TV streaming platform operator and maker of streaming devices are currently headquartered in San Jose, California.
 The company’s aim is to make it easy and affordable to watch your favourite movies and television shows by “connecting the entire TV ecosystem around the world.”

 In FY2021, the company added over 8.9 million active accounts to end the year with a total of 60.1 million active accounts, a year-on-year increase of 17.4%.